 (b) section 84A(4) of that Act as inserted by subsection (1) does not apply in respect of the application.

-The Mining Amendment Act 2004 s.
-86 reads as follows:

 86. Transitional provision

 If, on the commencement of this Part, an application or objection in respect of a mining tenement has been made, but has not been determined, under Part IV of the Mining Act 1978, the application or objection is to be dealt with and determined under that Act as if this Part had not come into operation.

-The Mining Amendment Act 2004 s.
-90(2) reads as follows:
+90. Section 70H amended and transitional provision

 (2) Section 70H(1)(aa) of the Mining Act 1978 as inserted by subsection (1) does not apply to a retention licence granted under that Act before the day on which this section comes into operation.

-The Mining Amendment Act 2004 s.
-98(2)-(4) reads as follows:
+98. Section 118A inserted and validation and transitional provisions

 (2) A mining authorisation given before the commencement is, and is to be taken to have always been, as valid and effective as it would have been if the amendment made by subsection (1) had been in effect at the time it was given.

 (3) On and after the commencement an existing mining authorisation is be treated as an authorisation under section 118A(2) of the Mining Act 1978 as inserted by subsection (1).